How would you define your style of photography?

 Do you travel for destination weddings?

-- Always make sure you have your hair and makeup done by a professional!
+Always have your hair and makeup done by a professional.
 Pictures typically require almost twice as much makeup as you would normally wear.
 Have hair and makeup teams arrive extra early since those tend to cause a delay more than anything else.

-- Do hire a DJ to ensure best sound and light systems at your reception.
-Talk to your DJ about adding ambient lighting to provide an amazing atmosphere!
-These lights can change the color in the room to red, blue, green, pink, or white; or you can choose to alternate colors.
-This add on does not cost a lot but makes a world of difference in photographs!
+Talk to your DJ about adding ambient lighting to provide an amazing atmosphere.
+These lights can change the color in the room to red, blue, green, pink, etc. or you can choose to alternate colors.
+This extra touch added on does not cost much but makes a world of difference in the reception photos!

 If you are using sparklers for your send off, be sure to get the long ones specifically designed for weddings, the short ones never burn long enough.